 The Best Areas for Car Insurance in Toronto

 Insurance companies use postal codes to collate geographical data.
 How, exactly, is up to each company, as no two insurers use the same formula for premiums.
-It doesn’t matter if a driver has never had an accident or insurance claim in a particular neighbourhood, the history of the area still weighs in.
+It doesn’t matter if a driver has never had an accident or insurance claim in a particular neighborhood, the history of the area still weighs in.

 The lowest postal codes for car insurance in 2015 were centrally located.
 A diagonal strip running north and south through the middle of the city had the lowest average premiums.
-Leading the way were codes in the M6G, M5P and M4P regions, Christie, Forest Hill North and Davisville North.
+Leading the way were codes in the M6G, M5P, and M4P regions, Christie, Forest Hill North, and Davisville North.
 Rates ranged from $1,479 to $1,503, roughly equal to the 2015 average for all of Ontario.

 The Most Expensive Areas for Car Insurance

 In contrast to the affordable areas, the most costly auto insurance rates were found at the northern corners of the city.
 Areas in both the northeast and northwest corners filled the top ten highest average price hotspots.
-M3N, M9V and M1X held the dubious distinction of most expensive car insurance in the city.
+M3N, M9V, and M1X held the dubious distinction of the most expensive car insurance in the city.
 Average costs in Downsview, Etobicoke – Albion and Scarborough – Upper Rouge were $2,422, $2,428, $2,373 respectively.